 In most cases the fistula occurs thought the dome of the bladder (~ 60%).
 The posterior wall (~ 30%) and trigone (~ 10%) are less frequent sites 2.
 A colovesical fistulas and its cause can be visualised in a number of ways, although the fistulous tract itself is often difficult to demonstrated.

 On CT the fistula will be heralded by the presence of gas within the lumen of the bladder, or less frequently direct demonstration of the tract itself.
+Contrast may be instilled into the rectum 'on table' prior to the acquisition of images in order to demonstrate a fistula.

 A contrast enema is most likely to show the actual fistula, although this still occurs in a minority of cases.
 The underlying cause will be demonstrated, with relevant findings to the diagnosis (e.g. diverticula, stenosing mass lesion, changes of Crohn's disease etc..)